szolkaa/Automatic-linuxcnc-config-generators-for-ethercat/README.md

 <details>

 <summary id="5.
-Connecting the card to the EtherCAT master">5.
-Connecting the card to the EtherCAT master</summary>
+Connecting network card to EtherCAT master">5.
+Connecting network card to EtherCAT master</summary>

 The network card can be connected to the IGH EtherCAT master if it is recognized by it.
 Supported cards are mainly Intel with the igb  igc 1000 or 1000e driver.